 When did you decide to join the Editorial Board?

 I joined the Board at the beginning of my second year of university, and learned a lot about the AGLC and academic writing through the application process and though editing.
 Do not be discouraged from applying just because you are earlier on in your degree.

 What has your work on the Board involved?

 Being an editor for the Journal involves editing one article for each issue, going beyond merely checking for AGLC compliance to also checking the accuracy of the citations in the article.
 Each edit takes a few days to one week to complete.
 Prior to final publication, the Editorial Board then collectively undertakes a final proof of the articles in the issue, which usually takes a few hours per article.
 Editorial Board members attend the launch of each issue as well as the occasional meeting and social event.

 What have you most enjoyed in your time on the Board?

-Being an editor for the Journal has given me opportunities to engage with a broad range of cutting-edge areas of legal academia, and now as an Issue Editor I have the ability to contribute to academic discourse by putting together the thematic Issue for this year.
+Being an editor for the Journal has given me opportunities to engage with a broad range of cutting-edge areas of legal academia, and as an Issue Editor I had the ability to contribute to academic discourse by putting together the thematic Issue for this year.
 Beyond the satisfaction of a completed edit and the excitement of Issue launches, the Journal has also given me lasting friendships with many passionate, driven and high-performing members of the law school whom I have looked up to and learned from.
 I couldn’t imagine my time at law school without them and without the Journal!